The following facts and figures provide an overview of Hasselt University's research environment.

 University rankings compare universities worldwide on aspects such as research, teaching, internationalisation, knowledge transfer, regional involvement and reputation of teaching and research.
 Because they are easy to use, they have a large target audience.
 Ranking results, however, are strongly determined by the choice and the assigned weight of the indicators used in the ranking.

-The Times Higher Education Ranking (THE) is an international league table that ranks universities based on 13 performance metrics that are clustered into five core indicators: teaching (the learning environment), research (volume, income and reputation), citations (research influence), industry income (knowledge transfer) and international outlook (staff, students and research).
+The Times Higher Education Ranking (THE) is an international league table that ranks universities based on 17 performance metrics that are clustered into five core indicators: teaching (the learning environment), research environment (volume, income and reputation), reseaech quality (influence en excellence), industry income (knowledge transfer) and international outlook (staff, students and research).

 Every year, the Times Higher Education publishes its main ranking, the World University Ranking, that ranks universities worldwide.
 Additionally, a number of subrankings are published every year.
 These subrankings focus on universities with similar profiles (e.g. age, size, etc.).

 In edition 2023-2024 Hasselt University was ranked in the Times Higher Education - World University Ranking in section 351-400 of the best universities worldwide.

 Hasselt University was also ranked in the following subrankings of the Times Higher Education Ranking:

 The Quacquarelli Symonds ranking (QS) ranking is, similar to the Shanghai ranking and the Times Higher Education ranking, a “league table” ranking that ranks universities worldwide based on a number of indicators, i.e. academic reputation, employer reputation, faculty/student ratio, number of citations per faculty, proportion of international faculty and the proportion of international students.
 Characteristic for the QS ranking is the high weight that is given to reputation surveys (50%) in the calculation of the ranking.